compas/grasp/README.md

 ## Program Guide and Compilation

-The software is distributed with a practical guide to GRASP2018 in PDF-format.
+The software is distributed with a practical guide to [GRASP2018 in PDF-format (click here to download)][manual-pdf].
 The guide, which is under Creative Commons Attribution 4.0 International (CC BY 4.0) license, contains full information on how to compile and install the package.

 ## Acknowledgements